igraph/python-igraph/doc/source/tutorial.rst

   Windows users will find the script inside the :file:`scripts` subdirectory of Python and might have to add it manually to their path.

-This script starts an appropriate shell (`IPython`_ or `IDLE <https://docs.python.org/3/library/idle.html>`_ if found, otherwise a pure Python shell) and runs the start import ``from igraph import *``.
+This script starts an appropriate shell (`IPython`_ or `IDLE <https://docs.python.org/3/library/idle.html>`_ if found, otherwise a pure Python shell) and uses star imports (see above).
 This is sometimes convenient to play with |igraph|'s functions.

 .. note::
    You can specify which shell should be used by this script via |igraph|'s :doc:`configuration` file.

-This tutorial will assume you have imported igraph using the namespace ``ig`` as above.
+This tutorial will assume you have imported igraph using the namespace ``ig``.

 Creating a graph
 ================